 The way you handle these kinds of conversations between personality types and within teams can make or break your business.
 Ideas like sticking with “I” statements and coming into awkward discussions with a plan to get 3 things done, can help you create synergy no matter what disparate personalities you have on your team.

-By coming to an awkward work conversation with a plan to connect with the other person as opposed to an adversarial approach and following the tips above, it is possible to get more from your meeting.
+By coming into a difficult work conversation with a plan to connect with the other person as opposed to an adversarial approach and following the tips above, it is possible to get more from your meeting.
 Hopefully, by thinking with empathy and considering possible outcomes any problem that comes up can reach a positive resolution.